daolicloud/daolinet-openstack/README.md

 * Namespace-based lightweight partition of the physical network resource on X86 servers, just like Docker's lightweight namespace partition for the CPU resource on X86 servers.

-* Connecting Docker containers (and virtual machines, too) for VPCs (Virtual Private Clouds) taking place in user space without any per-configurations on host servers, and thus scale-out of Docker hosts is as simple as plug-and-play of servers with "for dummies" simplicity.
+* Connecting Docker containers (and virtual machines, too) for VPCs (Virtual Private Clouds) and security groups take place in user space without any per-configurations on servers.
+Thus scale-out distribution of server hosts is as simple as plug-and-play with "for dummies" simplicity.

-* VPCs are strictly isolated one another without running VLAN, VXLAN, GRE, iptables, etc., on any host server.
-This unique feature of DaoliNet not only greatly saves server resource, just like Docker using no hypervisor, but also more importantly: a VPC becomes freely and dynamically distributed and scale-out spanning over different servers, datacenters, or even behind different firewalls!
+* VPCs and security groups are strictly isolated one another without server hosts being pre-configured for VLAN, VXLAN, GRE, iptables, etc., settings.
+This unique feature of DaoliNet not only greatly saves server CPUs, just like Docker saving server CPUs by avoiding hypervisors, but also more importantly: a VPC becomes freely and dynamically distributed and scale-out spanning over different servers, datacenters, or even behind different firewalls!

 Checkout our website  http://www.daolicloud.com